THE WEDDING PROJECT

 Contribute your photos or video of or relating to the wedding/performance/screenings: see instructions on this page below.

-On-the-ground photos of the wedding/performance/screening location here.
+On-the-ground photos of the event location here.

 An aerial view of the location here.